hobofan/ambassador/README.md

 # Ambassador - Delegate trait implementations via procedural macros

-⚠️ This crate currently the **beta** Rust toolchain.
+⚠️ This crate currently requires the **beta** Rust toolchain.
 The corresponding stable version 1.40 is planned to be released on 2019-12-19.

+Delegating the implementation of traits to enum variants or fields of a struct normally requires a lot of boilerplate code.
+Ambassador is an attempt to eliminate that boilerplate by deriving the delegating trait implementation via procedural macros.

 ## Installation